State of the Judiciary Messages

 If you have questions about this collection, you may Ask a Librarian.

 Use "quotation marks" to search for phrases (e.g., "legal aid").

 Chief Justice Thomas Phillips

 Chief Justice Jack Pope

 Adobe Reader or other PDF software is required to view these files.
 Download the free Adobe Reader.

-The Texas State Law Library gives special thanks to the Texas Supreme Court and the Office of Court Administration for previously digitizing some of these messages.
+The State Law Library gives special thanks to the Texas Supreme Court and the Office of Court Administration for previously digitizing some of these messages.